 Significant consequences would have resulted if There is a difference between a social passenger and a commercial passenger.
 Commercial passengers should be afforded more protections because they do not have a presumed close relationship with the driver.
 It is easy to see and investigate social passengers.
 It would be harder, and there would be less justification for doing so, in certain commercial contexts such as on a bus.
 Moreover, although mistaken, the police initiated this stop because they suspected that the driver had expired tags.
-There is no suggestion that totally random stops of any vehicles for the sole purpose of occasional criminal who might happen to be in those vehicles.

-conducting a fishing expedition to find and arrest criminals would be constitutional.
+There is no suggestion that totally random stops of any vehicles for the sole purpose of conducting a fishing expedition to find and arrest criminals would be constitutional.